adamnoto/Remexify/README.md

     def warning(obj, options = {}); end;
     def error(obj, options = {}); end;

-You may defined your own level, if you are not satisfied with already-given `info`, `warning, and `error`.
+You may define your own level, if you are not satisfied with the already-given `info`, `warning`, and `error`.
 To do so, you will utilise the `write` function.
 Actually, `write` is the basic function on which the 3 functions above depend on.
 An error, a warning or an info in Remexify is just a constant: